chenasraf/dart_script_runner/README.md

 Add the `script_runner` config to your `pubspec.yaml` under `script_runner`, or alternatively you can use a separate config file named `script_runner.yaml` at the root of your project.

+If you are using a separate file, you may also use JSON instead of YAML, if you prefer.

 A bare-bones example looks like this:

 ```yaml